odea-project/qAlgorithms/test/report.md

 improve processing speeds)
 more subsetting
 concrete validation
-implement into proper pipeline by returning closed bins with DQSB - datapoint basis or as EIC?
+implement into proper pipeline by returning closed bins with DQSB - datapoint basis or as EIC objects?
+Implement a way to handle MS^2 / MS^n